asimondev/asimondev.github.io/content/blog/remote_clone_non_cdb.md

 select * from pdb_plug_in_violations where name='PDBName' order by time;
 ```

 Now you can refresh the created PDB.
-Before doing this you should set
+Before doing that you should set
 the source database in the *READ ONLY* mode (see above).
 Don't open this PDB!

 ```